awsdocs/amazon-lex-developer-guide/doc_source/gs-cli-create-order-flowers-bot.md

 # Step 4: Create a Bot \(AWS CLI\)<a name="gs-cli-create-order-flowers-bot"></a>

 The `OrderFlowersBot` bot has one intent, the `OrderFlowers` intent that you created in the previous step\.
 To run the commands in this exercise, you need to know the region where the commands will be run\.
-For a list of regions, see [ Model Building Limits ](gl-limits.md#gl-limits-model-building)\.
+For a list of regions, see [ Model Building Quotas ](gl-limits.md#gl-limits-model-building)\.

 **Note**
 The following AWS CLI example is formatted for Unix, Linux, and macOS\.
 For Windows, change `"\$LATEST"` to `$LATEST`\.